gnosisguild/zodiac-mod-starter-kit/README.md

 ```
 yarn install # install dependencies
+yarn build # compiles contracts
+yarn test # runs the tests
-yarn hardhat deploy # compiles and deploys the contracts add the `--network` param to select a network
+yarn deploy # deploys the contracts add the `--network` param to select a network
-yarn hardhat test # runs the tests
 ```

 ## Deployment

-This project is set up to support both a "normal deployment" where the mastercopy module is used directly and deployment via the Mastercopy / Minimal Proxy pattern.
+This project is set up to support both a "normal deployment" where the module is deployed directly, along with deployment via the Mastercopy / Minimal Proxy pattern (using our ModuleProxyFactory).

 Currently, it is set up to deploy via the Mastercopy / Minimal Proxy pattern on Rinkeby and as a "normal deployment" on other networks.
+You can easily modify this behavior for your own module.

 ```
-yarn hardhat deploy # "normal deployment"
+yarn deploy # "normal deployment"
-yarn hardhat deploy --network rinkeby # deploys a mastercopy and a minimal proxy for the module
+yarn  deploy --network rinkeby # deploys a mastercopy and a minimal proxy for the module
 ```

 The "normal deployment" can be useful for easily deploying and testing your module locally (for instance, the Hardhat Network).